 In Westboro MA, an intruder lifted a locked sliding door off the track of an apartment, entered, found a sleeping woman and raped her.

 Sliding windows and doors (also known as sliding glass doors, patio doors, wall doors, or arcadia doors) usually have flimsy locks and frames that can be forced open or pried away.
 Reinforce them with one or more of the following:

-indoor bottom track prevents the door or window from opening.
+indoor bottom track to prevent the door or window from opening.
 Lay it in the

 innermost track to help prevent it from being lifted out with a coat

 2. The frame attaches to the wall-frame with rather short screws.
-Replace the original screws with 4-inch screws.
+Replace the original screws with 6-inch screws.

 3. Insert a few extra screws partway into the upper track – just